First ‘murder hornet’ nest in U.S. is found in Blaine

 At nearly 2 inches long, Asian giant hornets are the world’s largest hornets; they have a distinct orange face and dark, teardrop-shaped eyes.
 They are an invasive species, but they seem to find the Pacific Northwest to be a hospitable new habitat, according to a recent study.

-Scientists worry they could decimate honeybee populations in the U.S., which are already on a decline.
+Scientists worry they could decimate honeybee populations in the U.S., which are on a decline.

 “Destroying the nest before new queens emerge and mate will prevent the spread of this invasive pest,” the WSDA wrote in a statement this summer.